 You may be eligible to be registered for our note-taking service if you are unable to take lecture notes for yourself or if the course material is not available in other formats i.e. online, through UNSW recordings, etc. Note-taking may not be relevant for certain teaching formats such as discussion based sessions.

-NOTE: Eligibility for note-taking support is assessed by the documentation provided by your Doctor or Health Professional and in consultation with your Equitable Learning Advisor.
+NOTE: Eligibility for note-taking support is assessed by the documentation provided by your Doctor or Health Professional and in consultation with your Equitable Learning Facilitator.
 If you need assistance, contact us and register for support.

 Note-taking is unlikely to be provided for seminars or tutorials.
 Note-takers are UNSW students recruited, where possible, from each of your classes.

 The note-taker service is anonymous.
 You will not be introduced to your note-taker and they will not know who you are or anything about your disability.